8 Walkthrough 2: Approaching gradebook data from a data science perspective

 The ExcelGradeBook

 file has been imported into RStudio.
 Next, assign the data frame to a new name using the code below.
-Renaming cumbersome filenames can improve the readability of the code and make it easier for the user to call on the dataset later on in the code.
+Renaming cumbersome file names improves the readability of the code and makes it easier for the user to call on the dataset later in the analysis.

-Your environment will now have two versions of the dataset.
+Your environment now has two versions of the dataset.
 There is ExcelGradeBook

-, which is the original dataset we’ve imported.
+, which is the original dataset you imported.
 There is also gradebook

 , which is a copy of ExcelGradeBook

-.
-As you progress through this section, we will work primarily with the gradebook
+As you progress through this section, you will work primarily with the gradebook

 again.
-This will overwrite any errors in the gradebook
+This will overwrite any changes in the gradebook

 data frame with the originally imported ExcelGradeBook